wangqifei/MMSP2018_MMML/README.md

 MMSP is one of the flagship conferences focusing on the multimedia signal processing.
 As the most prevalent multimodal signal format, how to process the multimedia signals by the multimodal machine learning model is highly desired by the applications, such as augmented reality, affective computing, scene understanding.
 Multimodal machine learning would therefore be one of the most relevant and interesting topics for the MMSP conference.

-You can use the [editor on GitHub](https://github.com/wangqifei/MMSP2018_MMML/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Areas of Interests
 Possible topics include but not limited to
 ```markdown